-Weekend homework assignment: Present imagery describing space and lighting as they relate to your interpretation of the text and the requirements of at least three scenes.
+W 09.21: Present imagery describing space and lighting as they relate to your interpretation of the text and the requirements of at least three scenes.
 I'm not interested in you finding a photograph of your set, this is deeper than that.
 This is presenting research / visual inspiration which describes how the space feels.
 Is it a large, open space?
 Is it claustrophobic?
 Haunting?
 Comforting?
 Cold?
 Terrorizing?
 Safe?
 This research may include physical, psychological and/or metaphoric space.
 For lighting, I need to see what the light looks like on an actor's face.
-Again, each photograph, drawing or painting describing space and light must be printed out no smaller than $8-1/2'' \times 11''$ .
+Again, each photograph, drawing or painting describing space and light must be printed out no smaller than 8-1/2" x 11".
 Be prepared to defend your choices.
+How's that model box coming along?